Nagarjuna Sagar Dam

 Constructed between 1955 and 1967, the dam created a water reservoir with gross storage capacity of 11.472 e9m3, its effective capacity is 6.92 cubic km or 244.41 Tmcft.
 The dam is 124 m tall from its deepest foundation and 1.6 km long with 26 flood gates which are 42 ft wide and 45 ft tall.
 It is jointly operated by Andhra Pradesh and Telangana.

-Nagarjuna Sagar Dam was the earliest in a series of large infrastructure projects termed as "modern temples" initiated for achieving the Green Revolution in India.
+Nagarjuna Sagar Dam was the first in a series of major infrastructure projects termed as "modern temples" initiated for achieving the Green Revolution in India.
 It is also one of the earliest multi-purpose irrigation and hydroelectric projects in India.

 History

 The Nizam made the British engineers begin the survey work for this dam across the Krishna River in the year 1903.

 The project's construction was officially inaugurated by Prime Minister Jawaharlal Nehru on 10 December 1955 and proceeded for the next twelve years.
 Raja Vasireddy Ramagopala Krishna Maheswara Prasad, popularly known as the late Muktyala Raja, was instrumental in the construction of the Nagarjuna Sagar Dam through active political lobbying and the donation of one hundred and ten million GBP in 1952 and 55000 acres of land.
 It was the tallest masonry dam in the world at that time, built entirely with local know-how under the engineering leadership of Kanuri Lakshmana Rao.

 The reservoir water was released into the left and right bank canals by Prime Minister Indira Gandhi on 4 August 1967.
 Construction of the hydroelectric power plant followed, with power generation increasing between 1978 and 1985 as additional units came into service.
 In 2015, the diamond jubilee celebrations of the project's inauguration were held, alluding to the prosperity the dam has ushered into the region.

 The construction of the dam submerged an ancient Buddhist settlement, Nagarjunakonda, which was the capital of the Ikshvaku dynasty in the 1st and 2nd centuries and the successors of the Satavahanas in the Eastern Deccan.
 Excavations yielded 30 Buddhist monasteries as well as artwork and inscriptions of historical importance.
 Prior to the reservoir's flooding, monuments were dug up and relocated.
 Some were moved to Nagarjunakonda, now an island in the middle of the reservoir.
 Others were moved to the nearby mainland village of Anupu.

 The site of the dam was selected in 2022 to be developed as part of the UDAN scheme.
 The selection calls for the development of a water aerodrome at the site.